100 Yahoo PVA Accounts

 It’s not as good for making calls as using a dialer and it’s not as good for managing Yahoo as using the full Yahoo Web site.

-Buy bulk Yahoo accounts.
+Buy bulk Yahoo accounts to take the real advantage of a standard yahoo email.
 The Y Mobile site serves two purposes:

 As a dialer: The Y mobile site is your best choice for a dialer on most phones out there today.
 On Android and BlackBerry, you should use Google’s customized dialer for your phone or, if you prefer, a third-party dialer.